jundalisay/superb/content/en/research/kepler/harmony/book-1/part-42..md

 Therefore GX is the side of the star, and its square is the sum of the square of GA, the semidiameter of the circle surrounding the ten-angled figure, and of the square of the line AX, composed of PA and AG.
 Thus, by what is proved there,^^^ GX is a Mizon, GP an Elasson.

 Individually they belong to the eighth degree of knowledge, and to its second level (ordine).
-Because, taken together the lines PG, GX make the sum of their squares Expressible, namely equal to the square PX, which is five times the square of the Expressible line
+Because, taken together the lines `PG`, `GX` make the sum of their squares Expressible, namely equal to the square PX, which is five times the square of the Expressible line `GA`.

-GA: and the same two lines PG, GX give a Medial rectangle; on this basis PG, GX, taken together, belong to the sixth degree of knowledge which was discussed in XVIII above.
+the same two lines `PG`, `GX` give a Medial rectangle.
+On this basis `PG`, `GX`, taken together, belong to the 6th degree of knowledge which was discussed in Part 18.

-Finally, because the side of the Pentagon and the side of the star are related as the larger part and the whole in the divine section; they accordingly also belong to the fourth degree of knowledge, when combined with one
-another: see Part 29.
+The side of the Pentagon and the side of the star are related as the larger part and the whole in the divine section.
+They accordingly also belong to the 4th degree of knowledge, when combined with one another: see Part 29.

-Moreover, it follows from these properties that just as the side of the Pentagon is an Elasson, and that of the Star a Mizon, so too the line composed of them will again be a Mizon, and the side of the Pentagon will be the smaller element of this compound line, considered as a Mizon; while the side of the star will be its greater Element; and similarly also, the difference between the two sides will be an Elasson, that is Z)Q or QF, by Part 29.
+It follows from these properties that just as the side of the Pentagon is an Elasson, and that of the Star a Mizon, so too the line composed of them will again be a Mizon, and the side of the Pentagon will be the smaller element of this compound line, considered as a Mizon; while the side of the star will be its greater Element; and similarly also, the difference between the two sides will be an Elasson, that is Z)Q or QF, by Part 29.